Phidippus audax: Reproduction

 After completing their final molts, bold jumpers are fully developed and ready to mate.
 A male prepares for mating by constructing a small silk mat upon which he releases his sperm from his testes and then draws it into each of his two emboli.
 The male then begins to search for a female.
 Females emit pheromones in their draglines that males can detect through contact with chemoreceptors in their pedipalps.
 This provides the male with information about the females reproductive status and aids in his search.

 Because males mature before females, they often encounter an immature female's nest when searching for a mate.
-In an attempt to increases his chances of mating, he will build a nest next to the female and wait until the females matures for an opportunity to mate.
+In an attempt to increases his chances of mating, he will build a nest next to the female and wait until the female matures for an opportunity to mate.
 Upon encountering a sexually mature female, he begins a courtship display.
 In this display, he raises his front legs, then flicks his forelegs, and shakes his pedipalps while moving laterally in a zigzag path.
 He occasionally pauses in a pose with his legs still raised.
 The male continues his dance while slowly approaching the female.
 The female often raises her front legs defensively, sometimes attacking or killing the male.
 If she receives him, she will lower her legs and remain still, allowing him to mount her back.
 Facing her posterior, he then uses his legs to repeatedly rotate her in order to insert his emboli into her two epigynum, releasing his sperm.
 The average copulation event takes about one hour and 18 minutes but ranges anywhere from 14 minutes to two hours and 48 minutes for both northern and southern forms.
 Males will continue to mate with multiple females but females typically only mate once per reproductive event, from which she can lay up to 6 clutches of eggs before needing to mate again.
 Reproductive periods are typically in late spring and early summer with the majority of eggs being laid in June and July.
 In warmer regions, reproduction is extended or continuous.

 After mating, a female bold jumper prepares a nest to deposit her eggs.
 She builds these nest in hidden areas, usually under rocks, bark, and leaves.
 She starts by first weaving a thin sheet of silk.
 In the center of this sheet, she begins constructing the egg-sac by weaving a dense bed.
-Next, she deposits her eggs in the center, containing anywhere from 30-170 eggs over a period of 1.5-3 hours.
+Next, she deposits her eggs in the center, containing anywhere from 30-170 eggs over a period of 1.5–3 hours.
 After she finishes laying, she covers them creating a disk shaped egg-sac.
 She then weaves a cave like webbing over the sac where she will remain during incubation guarding the eggs and adding more silk periodically.
 She does not eat during this time period and will not leave the nest until the second instars emerge from the egg-sac a month later.